sumeetkuma/subnet-project-module-1/README.md

-# Project Name- Avalanche-Subnets
+# Project: Avalanche-Subnets
-# Process or steps to be followed
+# steps to be followed
 1- Deploy your EVM subnet using the Avalanche CLI

 2- Add your Subnet to Metamask and select network in Metamask